liamstatham/100-days-of-code/log.md

 **Today's Progress**:
   - Mainly learning Python pandas and trying examples
   - no project work done, but trying to use real life examples with the pandas learning

+### Day 17: Jan 17, Sunday

+**Today's Progress**:
+  - Using pandas to change and manipulate my csv/dataframe in jupyter notebook
+  - A LOT of reading on jupyter/pandas and it's starting to make sense